Risshō Kōsei Kai: History

 It was also then that Risshō Kōsei Kai began to become active in interfaith co-operation.
-Nikkyō Niwano had a private audience with Pope Paul VI at the Second Vatican Council in 1965 and later attended the 20th world congress of the IARF in 1969.
-In 1970 Rev. Niwano helped to form the World Conference of Religions for Peace and became a leader of the WCRP.
+Nikkyō Niwano had a private audience with Pope Paul VI at the Second Vatican Council in 1965 and later attended the 20th World Congress of the IARF in 1969.
+In 1970 Niwano helped to form the World Conference of Religions for Peace and became a leader of the WCRP.

-In 1991, Nikkyō Niwano stepped down as President and his son, Nichiko Niwano, who had been appointed successor and was at that time serving as vice president, took over as president in a special ceremony.
+In 1991, Nikkyō Niwano stepped down as president and his son, Nichiko Niwano, who had been appointed successor and was at that time serving as vice president, took over as president in a special ceremony.